 From the company that brought us Bratz dolls and Little Tikes, MGA Entertainment has a new line called L.O.L.
 Surprise! that features small baby dolls hidden in plastic balls and capsules.
 There are several layers of plastic that cover up the capsule, and with each layer you peel away, another piece of the doll set is revealed!

 Snapchat has been a teen/millennial favorite for years now, but tweens have started to catch on too.
 If you’re unfamiliar, Snapchat is a social media app that is used for instantly sharing photos and videos with friends and followers.
 You can send pictures and messages to individual people, or they can also be shared on “Snapchat Stories,” which are available to all followers and only last for 24 hours before disappearing forever.
-It’s also the app that started the trend of adding lters to your photos and videos, such as the classic dog lter and the “puking rainbows” filter.
+It’s also the app that started the trend of adding filters to your photos and videos, such as the classic dog fillter and the “puking rainbows” filter.

 Safety first… always monitor your tween’s computer screen time and phone app time.
 Dangers lurk around every corner and on every channel!